 - Remove all extraneous materials from Billiard Room and Bowling Alley, clean and make minor repairs so it is usable for community members for small parties for a fee.
 Ascertain whether the use of Bowling Alley's historic fabric will cause damage to it, and to what extent.
-If damage will occur, develop a strategies to avoid damage, such as: consider severely limiting the extent of use in programming and/or minimal use by an interpreter rather than unmonitored use by facility renters, or the use of replica/facsimile elements - Undertake other clean-up tasks as needed to accommodate facility rentals as appropriate. - Determine if the lease for the front parlor should end at the end of the current tenant's lease so that the space can be restored and utilized as part of the overall facility rental.
-Consider moving the current tenant in that space in another area of the building. - Update the job description and salary for the Building Manager taking into account expanded duties and the anticipated increased usage of the building.
+If damage will occur, develop a strategies to avoid damage, such as: consider severely limiting the extent of use in programming and/or minimal use by an interpreter rather than unmonitored use by facility renters, or the use of replica/facsimile elements - Undertake other clean-up tasks as needed to accommodate facility rentals as appropriate. - Determine if the lease for the front parlor should end at the completion of the current tenant's lease so that the space can be restored and utilized as part of the overall facility rental. - Update the job description and salary for the Building Manager taking into account expanded duties and the anticipated increased usage of the building.
 While the Building Manager position will initially be part time, this position will eventually grow to be a full-time position over the life of this five year Strategic Plan.
 The Building Manager will: - 1.
 Work directly with the Mansion's tenants, collect rent checks, and handle tenant issues. - 2.
 Show the building's spaces to potential tenants and facility users, manage contracts and enforce Mansion rules and regulations. - 3.
 Set up and break down the Mansion's public spaces for events. - 4.
 Manage restoration and preservation projects on behalf of the Board. - 5.
 Staff any Board committee or task force on the kitchen or theater renovation or other projects dealing with the physical infrastructure of the Mansion. - 6.
-Collaborate with the Program Coordinator on any grant applications for preservation or restoration projects. - 7.
+Collaborate with the program coordinator on any grant applications for preservation or restoration projects. - 7.
 Create work plans and budgets for any building related project as needed with Board committees or task forces. - 8.
 Work with Board committee on expanding rental opportunities for the building, create new fee schedule, advise on upgrades and needed equipment purchases. - 9.
 Monitor the condition of the building and provide day to day maintenance/sanitation and - 10.
-Manage the finances of the organization and make reports to the Board monthly.
+Manage the finances of the organization and make reports to the Board monthly. - Work collaboratively with the Building Manager to identify location for an office in the building. - Create rental agreement/rules and fee schedule for any outside use of Barrow Mansion.